nyaruka/rp-indexer/README.md

 Service for indexing RapidPro/TextIt contacts into Elasticsearch.

-## Deploying

-As it is a Go application, it compiles to a binary and that binary along with the config file is all you need to run it on your server.
-You can find bundles for each platform in the [releases directory](https://github.com/nyaruka/rp-indexer/releases).
-You should only run a single instance for a deployment.

 It can run in two modes:

 1) the default mode, which simply queries the ElasticSearch database, finds the most recently